Glenn Robert Davis

-Glenn Robert Davis (October 28, 1914 – September 21, 1988) was a member of the United States House of Representatives for Wisconsin.
+Glenn Robert Davis (October 28, 1914 – September 21, 1988) was an American educator and lawyer who served as a member of the United States House of Representatives for Wisconsin.
 He represented Wisconsin's 2nd congressional district from April 22, 1947 to January 3, 1957, and Wisconsin's 9th congressional district from January 3, 1965 to December 31, 1974.

 Early life and education

 Davis was born on a small farm to a poor family in Vernon, Wisconsin.
 He excelled academically despite pressure from his father to forsake school for farming.
 He skipped several grades and was a teacher of the younger children in his one-room school house before he graduated three years early from Mukwonago High School in 1930 at 15.

+Early career

 Davis attended the Platteville State Teachers College (now the University of Wisconsin–Platteville) with a donation from his mother (who had been hiding the money from her husband for just such an occasion).
 He majored in education and went on to teach high school at Cottage Grove and Waupun for five years.
-Davis then went back to school, earning a law degree from the University of Wisconsin–Madison in 1940.
+Davis then went back to school, earning a Juris Doctor degree from the University of Wisconsin–Madison in 1940.

 After passing the bar, Davis opened a law firm in Waukesha, Wisconsin.
 From this perch, he launched his first campaign for public office, with a successful bid for the Wisconsin State Assembly in 1940.

 He later lived in New Berlin, Wisconsin, and Wauwatosa, Wisconsin.